Joy-GitHuub/Estudiar-University/README.md

 ## University Website

-* Make sure you’ve chosen the right subject
+* Make sure you’ve chosen the right subject ..
-* Gain decent employment, to achieve personal growth, and to    contribute to improvement in society
+* Encouraging students to get out of their comfort zones..
 * Check the course content..
+* Showing students how to learn from their mistakes..
-* Find out about the student accommodation
+* Find out about the student accommodation..
+* Providing work-integrated learning opportunities and getting students out into the real world..

 ## Tools